nillkitty/SKX/README.md

 | Backspace | | Delete everything
 | , | | Toggle mouse coordinate display

-## **Layout Mode**
+## **Level Mode**
-Layout mode is used to edit the grid cells that make up a room.
+Level mode is used to edit the grid cells that make up a room.
 Each cell in the room can be empty or contain an item (cell type), and also has a modifier:
 * **Normal** - Used for empty space, regular tan and gray blocks, and items that are visible for Dana to grab
 * **Covered** - Used when an item is inside of a tan block.
 If Dana breaks the block the item will become visible (Normal), unless Dana hits the block from below in which case the block will become Cracked.
 * **Cracked** - The item is inside of a cracked tan block.
 Dana can usually hit the block again from below to completely break the block (unless the item is a "hard" item like a key, door, mirror, bat, etc.)